-The New Zealand branch is part of General Reinsurance Australia Ltd. As described in Note 1, the assets of the branch are legally available for the satisfaction of debts of the entire company, not solely those appearing on the accompanying balance sheet and its debts may result in claims against assets not appearing thereon.
-Our opinion is not qualified in respect of this matter
+The New Zealand branch is part of General Reinsurance Australia Ltd, which is incorporated in Australia.
+The assets of the branch are legally available for the satisfaction of debts of the entire company, not solely those appearing on the accompanying statement of financial position and its debts may result in claims against assets not appearing thereon.
+Our opinion is not qualified in respect of this matter.